back to the MAIN INDEX

 Whenever you check a date on a calendar, you are looking at something that comes from ancient Rome.

-This page describes how the archaic systems developed into the one presently used all over the world, and the many connections with the city of Rome.
+This page describes how the archaic systems developed into the present one, and its many connections with the city of Rome.

 MONTHS AND YEARS

-A very early attempt of dividing the time elapsed between the cyclic changing of the seasons was a 10-month year, whose total length was 304 days.
-This scheme, probably already in use by the time of Rome's foundation, was obviously inaccurate; for this reason, an uncounted number of days was likely added, so that events for which a specific timing was required, such as sowing or gathering the harvest, could be carried out reasonably on time.
+A very early attempt of dividing the time elapsed between the cyclic changing of the seasons was a year comprising ten months, whose total length was 304 days, and started on the full moon of the month.
+This scheme, likely of Greek origin, was already in use by the time of Rome's foundation, but it was obviously inaccurate; for this reason, an uncounted number of days was likely added, so that events for which a specific timing was required, such as sowing or gathering the harvest, could be carried out reasonably on time.

-The second roman king, Numa Pompilius (c.700 BC), is traditionally credited for having increased the number of months by two, thus lengthening the year to 355 days.
-Having this scheme been adopted also by the following Republican Age, up to the 1st century BC, it is now usually referred to as the roman Republican year.
+The second Roman king, Numa Pompilius (c.700 BC), is traditionally credited for having increased the number of months by two, thus lengthening the year to 355 days.
+Having this scheme been adopted also during the following Republican Age, up to the 1st century BC, it is now usually referred to as the Roman Republican calendar.

 This year originally started with the month of March (New Year's Day fell on March 14), probably because early spring is the period in which nature comes to new life again after the cold season.
-January and February, recently added, were infact the last months of the year.
+January and February, which had been added shortly earlier, were in fact the last months of the year.

-Part of the twelve months had names that recalled the gods whom they were sacred to, while others were named after their ordering sequence:
+Half of the twelve months bore names that recalled the gods whom they were sacred to, while others were named after their ordering sequence:

 MONTH